require_relative in std_lib

 - Status changed from Open to Closed

-Updated by stomar (Marcus Stollsteimer) over 1 year ago
+Updated by stomar (Marcus Stollsteimer) almost 2 years ago

 lib/racc/parser.rb I reverted this in r65514 for the require of